Spixa/voudp/voudp/README.txt

 Here is going to be a shortened version of the specification of VoUDP:
-Note: all u32 are BIG ENDIAN. () represents a byte for reference. ... means variable in size
+Note: all u32 are BIG ENDIAN. () represents a byte for reference. ... means variable in size. {} means repeated per client

 Join packet:
     C2S: 5 bytes